zr-tex8r/BXjscls/README.md

 Revision History
 ----------------

+  * Version 2.0a 〈2020/04/04〉
   * Version 2.0  〈2020/03/25〉
+      - Now the default Japanese fonts on XeLaTeX/LuaLaTeX are "Harano Aji Fonts".
+(Formerly "IPAex Fonts" were used.)
       - Drop the support for geometry v4.x.
       - Abolish a developer-level command `\ifdraft`.
       - Now bxwareki package is required for using features on wareki